deidril/pf2-pdf-en-import/README.md

       + Gender of creatures using the stat block of another creature, aren't set.
 Issue is on the todo list"
       + Foundry ids of imported entries are not static.
 Entries will not be correctly overwritten if you reimport the PDF.
-      + Creature from Bestiary 6 doesn't have any actor imported

 # Installation
 1. Install the plugin from the following url ; https://github.com/deidril/pf2-pdf-en-import/releases/latest/download/module.json